Blackboard Portfolio Tool

 - Download and keep a backup copy of your portfolio(s) on your computer.

-- A Portfolio assignment cannot be added directly from the course until it has been graded or approved by the instructor of the course.
+- An assignment cannot be added directly from the course to the Portfolio until it has been graded or approved by the instructor of the course.

 - The appropriate use of copyrighted works is extremely important!
 TTU Library Copyright